shrirajjadhav/to-doers/README.md

 3. Begin managing your tasks!

-### Contributing
-We welcome contributions from the community!
-To contribute to the project, follow these steps:

-1. Fork the repository
-2. Create a new branch: `git checkout -b feat/feature-name`
-3. Make your changes and commit them: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feat/feature-name`
-5. Submit a pull request
+### Managing Issues & Changes

-For major changes, please open an issue first to discuss the proposed changes.
+For major changes or fixes, please open an issue to discuss the proposed changes.

 ### License
 This project is licensed under the [GPL-3.0 license](https://github.com/shrirajjadhav/to-doers/blob/main/LICENSE).